DebugBSD/Assembly-Workbench/README.md

 * Ensure every file outside the project has an absolute path.
 When file is absolute, we should set up this configuration on the project file.
 * Implement a Console Log to log the output of the assembler, linker, and compiler.
 When I click on an error on the console, I want to go to the line which caused such an error if possible (some kinds of error are not clickable.
 * Implement Rebuild and Clean.
+* Integrate the Editor with CDB and add a console to debug the process.

 Git/Github integration
 ----------------------